bluepill-rb/bluepill/README.md

 The main benefit of using the config options is that Bluepill will be able to monitor the correct process instead of just watching the shell that spawned your actual server.

 ### CLI

+#### Usage

+    bluepill [app_name] command [options]

+For the "load" command, the _app_name_ is specified in the config file, and must not be provided on the command line.

+For all other commands, the _app_name_ is optional if there is only one bluepill daemon running.
+Otherwise, the _app_name_ must be provided, because the command will fail when there are multiple bluepill daemons running.
+The example commands below leaves out the _app_name_.

+#### Commands

-To start a bluepill process and load a config:
+To start a bluepill daemon and load the config for an application:

     sudo bluepill load /path/to/production.pill

-To act on a process or group:
+To act on a process or group for an application:

     sudo bluepill <start|stop|restart|unmonitor> <process_or_group_name>

-To view process statuses:
+To view process statuses for an application:

     sudo bluepill status

-To view the log for a process or group:
+To view the log for a process or group for an application:

     sudo bluepill log <process_or_group_name>

-To quit bluepill:
+To quit the bluepill daemon for an application:

     sudo bluepill quit